Doktor-Hu/Data-Science-Assignment/README.md

 <br>

-> Please upload the `sales_data.csv` file in `../Data` Folder
+> Please upload the `sales_data.csv` file in the `../Data` Folder

 ---

-Introduction: This is the Jupyter Notebook for the `Data Science Assignment - Team Forecasting` project.
-The aim is to .
+Introduction: This Jupyter Notebook is for the `Data Science Assignment - Team Forecasting` project.
+The aim is to create forecasts for the upcoming 12 weeks (not included in the dataset) for all 4 levels..
 The datasets used are
 - The file `sales_data.csv` with 4 time series of sales at (total, retailer_type_1, retailer_type_2 and retailer_type_3).
 - [Brent Crude Oil Futures](https://en.wikipedia.org/wiki/Brent_Crude)
 - [COVID-19: Stringency Index](https://ourworldindata.org/explorers/coronavirus-data-explorer?uniformYAxis=0&hideControls=true&Interval=7-day+rolling+average&Relative+to+Population=true&Color+by+test+positivity=false&country=USA~ITA~CAN~DEU~GBR~FRA&Metric=Stringency+index)

 The experimented models are:
-- ARIMA (a classic statistical model for time-series as baseline), and
+- ARIMA (a classic statistical model for time-series as a baseline model), and
 - XGBoost (a prevalently used machine learning model)

 After experiments and validation, I decided to use the XGBoost model for the final forecast.